mhasoba/TheMulQuaBio/content/intro.md

 ## About

-There are two sections in this Notes: COMPUTING and DATA ANALYSES AND STATISTICS

 These notes have emerged from the development of content for modules on Biological Computing taught in various past and present courses at the Department of Life Sciences, Imperial College London.
 These courses include Year